psirenny/derby-email/README.md

     <Text:>
       Some text.

-A view named after a capitalized field will be returned.
+Any view named after a field and capitalized will be returned as a result.

 **other.html**